dbt-labs/docs.getdbt.com/website/docs/terms/monotonically-increasing.md

 title: Monotonically increasing
 description: A monotonically increasing sequence is a sequence whose values are sorted in ascending order and do not decrease.
 For example, the sequences 1, 6, 7, 11, 131 or 2, 5, 5, 5, 6, 10.
 displayText: monotonically increasing
-hoverSnippet: A monotonically-increasing sequence is a sequence whose values do not decrease, for example the sequences 1, 6, 7, 11, 131 or 2, 5, 5, 5, 6, 10.
+hoverSnippet: A monotonically-increasing sequence is a sequence whose values are sorted in ascending order and do not decrease.
+For example, the sequences 1, 6, 7, 11, 131 or 2, 5, 5, 5, 6, 10.
 ---

 Monotonicity means unchanging (think monotone); a monotonic sequence is a sequence where the order of the value of the elements does not change.
 In other words, a monotonically-increasing sequence is a sequence whose values do not decrease.
 For example the sequences `[1, 6, 7, 11, 131]` or `[2, 5, 5, 5, 6, 10]`.